Moonlight Basin: Resort history

 The resort also features a number of open bowls, tree skiing, moguls, long groomers, and beginner runs.
 A full-day adult lift ticket for the 2008-2009 season was $39 (for reference, the full-day pass price for the 2020-2021 season averaged around $175).
 Initially, visitors could only ski the Moonlight Basin side; if they wanted access to Big Sky, they were required to buy a separate ticket.
 This changed in 2005, when Big Sky Resort and Moonlight Basin launched their "Biggest Skiing in America" deal, which gave visitors access to both resorts with the purchase one lift ticket (or season pass).

-The primary lift at Moonlight Basin is the Six Shooter, a high speed six-person chairlift that climbs 1,850 vertical feet (564 m) from the base.
-The Headwaters chairlift connects at the top of Six Shooter after a short hike, rising another 685 feet (209 m), for a total of 2,535 feet (772 m) of lift-served vertical rise from the 7,000-foot (2,134 m) base.
+The primary lift at Moonlight Basin is Madison Eight, a high speed eight-person chairlift that climbs 1,850 vertical feet (564 m) from the base.
+The Headwaters chairlift connects at the top of Madison Eight after a short hike, rising another 685 feet (209 m), for a total of 2,535 feet (772 m) of lift-served vertical rise from the 7,000-foot (2,134 m) base.
 The other upper lift is the Lone Tree quad, a four-person chair that gives access to more advanced-level terrain northwest of the Headwaters Bowl.

 The two original chairlifts at Moonlight Basin, Iron Horse & Pony Express, were installed by Moonlight Basin Ranch in the mid-1990s before it was a stand-alone ski area.
 The lifts were operated by the Big Sky Resort.

 Moonlight Basin is part of the Greater Yellowstone Ecosystem, connecting two sections of the Lee Metcalf wilderness.
 It forms a wildlife corridor for elk migration and grizzly bear habitation.
 As such, the parent company of the ski resort, Moonlight Basin Ranch, has committed a significant percentage of its land holdings to conservation.